 The diagnosis of NSTIs is still primarily a clinical one.
 Imaging may be useful in providing data when the diagnosis is uncertain.
 The most common plain film finding is similar to cellulitis with increased soft tissue thickness and opacity.
 Computed tomography (CT) has greater sensitivity than plain film in identifying necrotizing soft tissue infections.
 Plain x-rays have no value in the diagnosis.
 Sometimes under local anesthesia, one may probe the area with a finger for signs of necrotizing tissue.
 In most cases, the necrotic tissue can be penetrated with little resistance.
 Aspiration and gram stain can also be done.

-The use of B mode color Doppler ultrasound can help in the early diagnosis of necrotizing fasciitis at the bedside.
+The use of B-mode color Doppler ultrasound can help in the early diagnosis of necrotizing fasciitis at the bedside.
 It should be understood that no lab or imaging test should delay surgical intervention.

 Treatment / Management

 These patients are extremely ill and should be transferred immediately to the intensive care unit.
 The sepsis causes refractory hypotension and diffuse capillary leak.
-Thus the patient will need aggressive resuscitation with fluids and use of inotropes to maintain blood pressure.
+Thus the patient will need aggressive resuscitation with fluids and the use of inotropes to maintain blood pressure.
 The patient must be kept NPO (nothing by mouth) until seen by the surgeon.
-Nutrition is vital but only after surgery has been completed.
+Nutrition is vital, but only after surgery has been completed.
 Enteral feedings should be started as soon as the patient is hemodynamically stable.
 The enteral feedings may help offset the massive negative protein balance that occurs as a result of catabolism.